 IV.
 Deaths under investigation

-The Committee determined that in order to fall into the third category, all of the following must apply:
+The Committee determined that in order to fall into category III, all of the following must apply:

 1. There is no autopsy data available for unambiguous diagnosis;